mismyl123/Portfolio/README.md

 This project is my own professional portfolio as a web developer.
 It began as an assignment for Thinkful Software Engineering Immersion program.
 I will be updating this page frequently as I continue to learn and also adding projects that I've created.

-Currently my portfolio is a single page with four sections and a navigation bar at the top that links to each section.
+Currently my portfolio is a single page with an intro with a picture of me, followed by four sections and a navigation bar at the top that links to each section.

 Sections